Back to all articles

 QR codes have evolved from inventory tracking tools to ubiquitous digital bridges.
 But the technology continues to advance.
 Augmented reality integration, AI-powered personalization, expanded payment capabilities, and new form factors are reshaping what's possible.

-This guide explores the trends defining the future of QR codes and what they mean for businesses and consumers.
+This guide explores the trends defining the future of QR codes and what they mean for businesses and consumers today.

 Current State: The Foundation